To ascertain, coordinate and express the views of the wider community.

 - works to promote the arts as part of local regeneration.

-- holds meetings attended by local elected members, and representatives from Strathclyde Police.
+- holds meetings attended by local elected members, and representatives from Police Scotland.

-Meetings are usually held in Whitehill Secondary School, at 7pm on the 2nd Tuesday of each month (see the dates page for confirmation).
+Meetings are held at 7pm on the 2nd Tuesday of each month (see the dates page for venue confirmation and agendas).
 You are warmly invited to attend.

 Role of Community Councils